dockstore/dockstore-ui/SOP.md

 1. Perform a back-up of the production database, this may simply be triggering the normal back-up script.
 Also save a copy of the `dockstore-webservice` log: `/srv/dockstore/dockstore-webservice.log`.

 2. To update `dockstore-webservice`:
-  1. Terminate the active `dockstore-webservice` instance:
+  1. Terminate the active `dockstore-webservice` instance with your favourite process-killing program:

     ```
     ps aux | grep java